-10. Overall, now would you assess this clinical experience?
+16. Overall, how would you assess this clinical experience?
 (Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

-17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Willingness to learn and collaborate with other teams members, good communication skill, strong knowledge regarding transfer technique, level of assistance and assistive devices.
-18. If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
-19. What suggestions would you offer to future physical therapist students to improve this clinical education experience?
-20. What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience ?
-PT I - transfer, AD; PT III - orthotic devices; Neuro PT - stroke, vestibular 21.
-What curricular suggestions do you have that would have prepared you better for this clinical experience?
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site? flexibility, good communication skills - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.
+NA - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience?
+Try to get involved in as many progress notes and eval write-ups as you can from the beginning because they don't occur very frequently and It's difficult to try to catch up at the end if you haven't been doing them from the beginning. - 20.
+What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
+MS I and II, Pediatrics - 21.
+What curricular suggestions do you have that would have prepared you better for this clinical experience? more exposure to pediatric standardized testing (i.e. Peabody, BOT, etc.)